 Since there’s a licensing system in place, all bookies targeting the South African market really need to up their game to stand out from the crowd.
 To do so, the best online betting sites in South Africa offer ZAR currency as well as high odds for an extended number of betting markets on horse racing, cricket and football.
 Besides English, online betting sites South Africa should also support one of the other official languages such as Αfrikaans, Χhosa or Ζulu and the very best betting sites in South Africa also offer 24/7 support in these languages.
 Of course, to ensure a pleasant experience for punters, all the cricket betting sites in South Africa need to focus on providing plenty of deposit and withdrawal options and pay withdrawals as fast as possible.

 One interesting thing about the online sports betting sites in South Africa is that the domains of such unlicensed bookies are not blocked.
 Instead, the National Gambling Board focused on making sure they provide punters with top-class licensed alternatives so that they won’t feel the need to go and play on illegal websites.
 There were some talks on this subject, however, the opinions on how effective it would be are shared and it lead to stopping any initiative in the tracks.
-As a result, some of the best betting sites in South Africa are available to local punters, including non-licensed brands like 1xBet or 22bet that are holding the lion’s share.
+As a result, some of the best betting sites in South Africa are available to local punters, including non-licensed brands like 22bet that are currently holding the lion’s share.

 None of the betting laws included any restrictions when it comes to payments towards online bookmakers.
 This means that punters are free to choose the payment methods that fit their needs best.
 However, one obstacle for some South African citizens is not having a bank account.
 This, of course, limits the access to sports betting sites in South Africa that only take payment by card or bank transfer, however, there are some cash payment solutions being implemented to overcome this.
 The ones that do have a bank account can pay through EasyEFT straight from their bank account or use Skrill, Neteller or EcoPayz ewallets since all sport betting sites South Africa offer these payment options.